michael-ezeanioma/Mars-Data-Scraping-and-Analysis/README.md

 # Project Components

-__1. Scrape Titles and Preview Text from Mars News__:

-Open the Jupyter Notebook: part_1_mars_news.ipynb.

-Use automated browsing with Splinter to visit the Mars News website.

-Parse the page with BeautifulSoup to extract news titles and preview text.

-Store the extracted data in a list of dictionaries with title and preview keys.

-Optionally, export the data to a JSON file for sharing.
+__1. Scrape Titles and Preview Text from Mars News__: Automated browsing with Splinter to visit the Mars News website.
+The page was parsed with BeautifulSoup to extract news titles and preview text, which were stored in a list of dictionaries with title and preview keys.
+Additionally, the data was optionally exported to a JSON file for sharing.

 __2. Scrape and Analyze Mars Weather Data__:

-Open the Jupyter Notebook: part_2_mars_weather.ipynb.

-Use automated browsing with Splinter to visit the Mars Temperature Data Site.

-Extract the HTML table and parse it using BeautifulSoup.

-Convert the scraped data into a Pandas DataFrame with appropriate column headings:

-id, terrestrial_date, sol, ls, month, min_temp, pressure.

-Convert data types as needed (e.g., datetime, int, float).

-Analyze the dataset using Pandas to answer:

-How many months exist on Mars?

-How many Martian days' worth of data exist?

-What are the coldest and warmest months on Mars?

-Which months have the lowest and highest atmospheric pressure?

-How many terrestrial days exist in a Martian year?

-Create data visualizations, including bar charts for temperature and pressure trends.

-Export the cleaned DataFrame to a CSV file.
+Scraped Mars temperature data with Splinter and BeautifulSoup, converting it into a Pandas DataFrame.
+The dataset was analyzed to examine Mars' months, temperature extremes, atmospheric pressure variations, and the length of a Martian year.
+Visualizations were created for trends, and the cleaned data was exported to a CSV file.

 # Files